 Kill or stop the spread of testicular cancer cells

 Ease symptoms from the cancer, such as pain or pressure on organs

 Types of treatment for testicular cancer

 Several types of treatment can be used for testicular cancer.
-Different combinations of treatment may be used, depending on the extent (stage) of the cancer and other factors.
+Different combinations of treatment may be used, depending on the stage of the cancer and other factors.
 Each treatment has its own goals.
 Here is an overview of each type of treatment:

 Surgery.
 This is nearly always the first treatment for testicular cancer.
-The goal of this treatment is to remove the entire tumor along with the testicle.
-Sometimes lymph nodes in the lower abdomen are removed as well.
+The goal of surgery is to remove the entire tumor along with the testicle.
+Sometimes lymph nodes in the lower abdomen are removed.
 Depending on the stage of the cancer, surgery may be all that's needed.
 Or surgery may be followed by other treatments.

 Chemotherapy.
 The goal of chemotherapy is to kill any remaining cancer cells in the body to help keep the cancer from coming back.
 When used after surgery, this is called adjuvant chemotherapy.